zesty-io/zestyio-node-api-wrapper/README.md

 ### Response Object Format

-Responses from the API will generally be delivered as objects which have the following form:
+Responses from the API will generally be delivered as objects having the following form:

 ```
 { _meta: